What is a Privacy notice?

 The national data opt out replaces type 2 opt out

 Type 2 opt-outs are those opt-outs recorded on the patient record to prevent NHS Digital sharing confidential patient information for research and planning.
+You can go to the following link to see what the National data opt out is and how this concerns you as a patient your NHS data matters

 To ensure that adult and children’s safeguarding matters are managed appropriately, access to identifiable information will be shared in some limited circumstances where it’s legally required for the safety of the individuals concerned.